fission/fission.io/content/en/docs/installation/docker-desktop.md

 ## Accessing Routes

 If you look at router service - it is exposed as random NodePort on host machine.
-The port can be found with the command bellow:
+The port can be found with the command below:

 ```bash
 $ export PORT=$(kubectl get svc router -n fission -o jsonpath='{.spec.ports[0].nodePort}')